Drag to Select

 Intersection State

-Now that we are drawing the selectionRect, we need to actually select the items in our selection.
-We need to iterate each item's DOMRect and see if it intersects with our selectionRect.
+Now that we are drawing the selectionRect, we need to actually select things.
+We'll do this by iterating each item's DOMRect to see if it intersects with our selectionRect.

-The most common way of getting a DOMRect in React is by storing a ref to that item.
-In our case, this would mean storing an array of refs to each of our items.
+The most common way of getting a DOMRect in React is by storing a ref and using getBoundingClientRect on that ref when you need its DOMRect.
+In our case, this would mean storing an array of refs to each item.

-But storing a data structure of refs has always seemed unwieldy to me.
-The datastructure is usually already expressed in the structure of the DOM.
+Storing a data structure of refs has always seemed unwieldy to me.
+The structure of our data is already expressed in the structure of the DOM, and when you represent that structure in two places, your component becomes harder to iterate.

-To avoid this problem, libraries like RadixUI add data attributes to each items and use querySelector to find the related DOM node at event time.
-This is what we'll be doing.
+To avoid this issue, libraries like RadixUI use data attributes and querySelector to find the related DOM node at event time.
+This is what we'll be doing as well.

-1. Let's start by creating some state for holding our selected items
+1. Let's start by creating state for selection

 const [selectedItems, setSelectedItems] = useState<Record<string, boolean>>(